py4object/SVlcJ/README.md

 Svlcj is  built on  the top off [vlcj-player] (https://github.com/caprica/vlcj-player)

-The main goal of the project is to provide an platform independent media player that that can be sanforized using Server/Client model
+The main goal of the project is to provide a platform independent media player that that can be sanforized using Server/Client model

 Screenshot